free-user-support-icon-301-thumb

 Step 3: Function Analysis

-For DFMEA, functions and requirements are identified by next higher level function (highest level of integration within scope of analysis), focus element (item in focus), and next lower level function (element that is next level down the structure from focus element).
+For DFMEA, functions and requirements are identified by the next higher level function (highest level of integration within the scope of analysis), focus element (item in focus), and next lower level function (element that is next level down the structure from focus element).

 For PFMEA, functions and requirements are identified by function of process item system, function of process step and product characteristic, and function of the process work element and process characteristic.